awslabs/multi-model-server/README.md

 ### Serve a Model

-Once installed, you can get MMS model serving up and running very quickly.
-Try out `--help` to see the kind of features that are available.
+Once installed, you can get MMS model server up and running very quickly.
+Try out `--help` to see all the CLI options available.

 ```bash
 mxnet-model-server --help